BananZza1998/Rainfall_RFC_vs_LR/README.md

 The two major algorithms used in this project are Random Forest Classifier and Logistic Regression.

 Along with that, interpretability is also one of the major goals in this project as the target clients would be farmers who do not have much technical knowledge and require simpler explanations of the models as well the finding results.
-Therefore, I built a visualization dashboard using Tableau as one of the deliverables to better understand the model prediction.
-Finally, we analyzed the model results and made recommendations on model selection in predicting rainfall for agriculture.
+Therefore, I built a visualization dashboard using Tableau to better understand the model prediction.

 Repo content:
 1. Python notebook source code - Rainfall Prediction.ipynb